 People have been using Hemp for body care, clothes, food, medicine and more since 8000 BCE–when Hemp was considered essential in everyday life.
 In fact, Thomas Jefferson wrote the draft of the Declaration of Independence on Hemp paper.
 Even though much has changed over the years, Hemp seeds and oil still boast many benefits that lead to optimal health.

 Hemp is commonly grouped with marijuana, however, it actually comes from a different variety of the Cannabis sativa plant.
 Hemp has little to no tetrahydrocannabinol (or THC) and what is present is removed.
 The seeds can be consumed orally or cold-pressed to make the oil, which is used both orally and topically.
+A lot can be extracted from a hemp plant, such as CBD.

 Hemp is exceptionally nutrient-rich.
 The seeds and oil are about 30% fat, and rich in omega-3 and omega-6 fatty acids.
 They are also a great source of vitamins and minerals, including calcium, iron, magnesium, phosphorus, potassium, sodium, sulfur, vitamin E and zinc.
 Hemp also contains arginine and gamma-linolenic acid which is known to reduce heart disease risks.